Russian Casinos

 Russian players who are caught in the act of violating the ban imposed by the government risk incurring a minor fine for participating in illegal gambling activities on the web.
 However, the risk of being fined for interactive gambling is indeed minuscule since the local authorities appear to have concentrated their efforts predominantly on blocking online gambling operators.

 In addition, most players do not experience any issues when it comes to processing deposits or withdrawals to and from online gambling websites.
-However, there is no way of knowing how long this would last, considering the fact the Russian government has so far demonstrated a grim determination to eradicate all forms of interactive gambling in the country.
+However, there is no way of knowing how long this would last, considering the fact that the Russian government has so far demonstrated a grim determination to eradicate all forms of interactive gambling in the country.

-That being said, there are still some online casinos to welcome Russian players as long as the latter manage to actually gain access to their websites.
+That being said, there are still some online casinos that welcome Russian players as long as the latter manage to actually gain access to their websites.
 Such casino operators strive to accommodate their Russian customers and in many cases, it is possible to process one’s payments in the local currency, RUB.

 Gambling Regulations in Russia

-Since online casino gambling is practically prohibited in Russia, the state regulates only the landbased wagering activities on the territory of the four “gambling” zones, Azov-city, Siberian Coin, Primorie, and Yantarnaya.
+Since online casino gambling is practically prohibited in Russia, the state regulates only the land-based wagering activities on the territory of the four “gambling” zones, Azov-city, Siberian Coin, Primorie, and Yantarnaya.
 The Federal Executive Agency is the state institution responsible for overseeing the gambling operations within the four zones.

-The landbased gambling operators are expected to meet certain criteria before they acquire a valid license.
-For instance, gambling establishments cannot be located within residential fund properties and the net assets of the companies should be no less than RUB600 million for casino and slot machines operators, and RUB100 million for totalizators and sportsbooks.
+The land-based gambling operators are expected to meet certain criteria before they acquire a valid license.
+For instance, gambling establishments cannot be located within residential fund properties and the net assets of the companies should be no less than RUB600 million for casino and slot machine operators, and RUB100 million for totalizators and sportsbooks.
 The net assets of each applicant are calculated by the Ministry of Finance.

 Gambling Taxation in Russia